Tomasz-Kluczkowski/d2r_multibox/README.md

 }
 ```

-**IMPORTANT**: since you are creating a valid json structure, the backslash characters in the path have to be escaped.
+**IMPORTANT**: since you are creating a valid json structure, the backslash characters in the d2r_path have to be escaped.
 See example below:

 ```json
 "d2r_path": "C:\\Program Files (x86)\\GAMES\\Diablo II Resurrected - Client1\\D2R.exe"